 For more information visit http://www.fema.gov/government/grant/pdm/index.

-The Flood Mitigation Assistance program (FMA) is a cost-share program (75% federal, 25% local match) through which communities can receive grants for the development of a comprehensive flood mitigation plan and the implementation of flood mitigation projects.
+The Flood Mitigation Assistance program (FMA) is a nationally competitive program through which communities can receive grants for the development of a comprehensive flood mitigation plan and the implementation of flood mitigation projects.
 Communities must belong to the National Flood Insurance Program (NFIP) to receive FMA funds.

 The overall goal of FMA is to fund cost-effective measures that reduce or eliminate the long-term risk of flood damage to NFIP-insured buildings, manufactured homes and other structures.
 Other goals are to: Reduce the number of repetitively or substantially damaged structures and the associated claims on the NFIP; encourage long-term, comprehensive mitigation planning; respond to the needs of communities participating in the NFIP; and complement other federal and state mitigation programs with similar goals.

 There are two types of FMA grants available: planning grants and project grants.
 Planning grants are used to assess flood risks and develop Flood Mitigation Plans to reduce the risks.
 Project grants are used to implement mitigation activities that reduce flood losses to NFIP-insured properties by elevating, acquiring, and demolishing or relocating NFIP-insured buildings.
-Project grants are available to NFIP-participating communities that have a Flood Mitigation or All Hazard Mitigation Plan in place.
-The funds allocated to the state are based on the number of flood insurance policies in place statewide as well as the number of identified repetitive loss properties.
-A repetitive loss property is any insured structure that has two or more flood insurance claims of at least $1,000 each in a 10-year period.
+Project grants are available to NFIP-participating communities that have a Flood Mitigation or All Hazard Mitigation Plan.
+The cost sharing depends on the type of properties included in the grant.
+Severe repetitive loss properties can receive 100% federal funds; repetitive loss 90% and all other properties 75%.

 The RFC grant program assists states and communities in reducing flood damages to insured properties that have one or more claims to the National Flood Insurance Program (NFIP).
 The RFC grant program can assist in the acquisition of properties, and either demolition or relocation of flood-prone structures, where the property is deed restricted for open space uses in perpetuity.
 The RFC grants are awarded to applicants on a nationwide basis without reference to State allocations, quotas, or other formula-based allocations.
 All grants are eligible for up to 100% federal assistance.